 I was surprised by the turnout, but I didn’t realize that was just the beginning of the growth the Southern California area would soon see.

 Those feelings stuck with me, until one evening I came home and shared those thoughts with my wife.
-She quickly looked up from the table, made eye contact with me and said, “Yes, you need to do that!
-You should call Pathway!”
+She quickly looked up from the table, made eye contact with me, and said, “Yes, you need to do that!
+You should call BYU-Pathway!”

-I got in touch with Pathway, and things immediately began falling into place for us.
-Pathway soon offered me a position as an area manager over the west coast of North America, and I gladly accepted it.
-Now, I’m privileged to be a Pathway manager over the area I was once an institute director.
+I got in touch with BYU-Pathway, and things immediately began falling into place for us.
+BYU-Pathway soon offered me a position as an area manager over the west coast of North America, and I gladly accepted it.
+Now, I’m privileged to be a manager over the area in which I was once an institute director.
 I loved serving with the people there, and I’m happy to remain connected to them.

-How blessed and humbled am I to be working for the very same program that made my institute overflow with dozens of enthusiastic students.
-I may not be watching those students walk through the institute doors anymore, but I know I’m making just as big of an impact in my position at Pathway.
+How blessed and humbled I am to be working for the very same program that made my institute overflow with dozens of enthusiastic students.
+I may not be watching those students walk through the institute doors anymore, but I know I’m making just as big of an impact in my position at BYU-Pathway.
 I’m still helping students reach their goal of achieving a spiritual, gospel-centered education.